February 12, 2020

 Talk Title: Following the Money: Expected and Unexpected Payoff for AI in Medicine

-Abstract: On one hand, machine learning, especially as applied to medical imaging such as radiology, pathology, dermatology, is going to change the quality and reliability of diagnostic and prognostic performance in those specialties.
-On other hand, the business model for such physician-extending or physician-replacing service is still under development, and different stakeholders have different versions of that plan.
-The business model that is very clear–for better or worse–for AI applications in medicine, center around how medicine is paid.
-We already have a large IT industry whose only job is to push the bill up or down depending on whether you’re the payor or provider.
-These include the tasks of “upcoding”, denial of payment, referral of patients or refusal of referral, and allowing flexibility in which medications–brand names or generics–are used.
+Abstract: On one hand, machine learning, especially as applied to medical imaging such as radiology, pathology, and dermatology, is going to change the quality and reliability of diagnostic and prognostic performance in those specialties.
+On the other hand, the business model for such physician-extending or physician-replacing service is still under development, and different stakeholders have different versions of that plan.
+The business model that is very clear–for better or worse–for AI applications in medicine centers around how medicine is paid.
+We already have a large IT industry whose only job is to push the bill up or down, depending on whether you’re the payor or provider.
+These include the tasks of “upcoding,” denial of payment, referral of patients, or refusal of referral, and allowing flexibility in which medications–brand names or generics–are used.
 These money-laden transactions are well-documented and are constrained by multiple rules, and the pertaining data is plentiful.
-It therefore is to be expected that the perhaps less glamorous but most highly-trained/tuned machine learning algorithms will be those that address these unglamorous administrative activities underlying our healthcare system.
-I will also discuss how we can develop decision support tools for medicine that does an end run around the distortions created by the financial structures of institutionalized medicine.
+It, therefore, is to be expected that the perhaps less glamorous but most highly-trained/tuned machine learning algorithms will be those that address these unglamorous administrative activities underlying our healthcare system.
+I will also discuss how we can develop decision-support tools for medicine that does an end run around the distortions created by the financial structures of institutionalized medicine.

 Vivian S. Lee

 Talk Title: Big Data, AI, and the Journey to Value-Driven Care